gdalle/DifferentiationInterface.jl/docs/src/overview.md

 If you need to work with sparse Hessians, you can use a sparse backend as the _outer_ backend of a `SecondOrder`.
 This means the Hessian is obtained as the sparse Jacobian of the gradient.
-Since preparation does not yet work for second order, the sparsity pattern is currently recomputed every time, so you may not gain much time as things stand.

 !!! danger
     Sparsity support is still experimental, use at your own risk.